Yaya-Liu/Word_Sense_Disambiguation/README.md

   <instance id="line-n.w8_106:13309:">
   <context>

-  <s>But he doesn't apologize for the idea, because ZapMail was an effort to address a real and continuing problem.</s><s>Facsimile machines, which transmit documents over telephone <head>lines</head> , are eating into Federal's overnight business.</s>
+  But he doesn't apologize for the idea, because ZapMail was an effort to address a real and continuing problem.</s><s>Facsimile machines, which transmit documents over telephone <head>lines</head> , are eating into Federal's overnight business.

   </context>